Fairblock/fairyringclient/README.md

 go run main.go
 ```

-The client will look for `privateKeys.json`, and will automatically run the number of private key in the privateKeys.json client to submit keyshares.
+The client will look for `VALIDATOR_PRIVATE_KEYS` in `.env`, and will automatically run the same number of client to submit keyshares.

+<small>* Separate your private keys with comma.</small>